Are you an immediate relative—a spouse, a minor child, an unmarried child, or parent—of a U.S. citizen or green card holder?

 To sponsor your immigration to the U.S., you have to meet the criteria below:

 - You have to file an affidavit of support.
-You need to show that you can support your relative to be able to live at least 125% above the mandated poverty line.
+You need to show that you can support your relative to live at least 125% above the mandated poverty line.

 If you are a U.S. Citizen, you may petition for the following (Note: you have to make sure you can provide proof of your relationships):

 - Husband or wife;

 - Unmarried sons or daughters under 21 years old;

 - Unmarried sons or daughters of any age;

 - Brothers or sisters, if you are at least 21 years old; or,